 Under Alternative D there would be increased visibility and access entries from the National Mall, new museum pavilions, direct access from garden to amenities, cohesive Campus circulation, and connections between the Castle and Quadrangle Building.
-A new below grade visitor center extending from the Castle basement to the Quadrangle Building would be accessed via a sloped Haupt Garden that provides for an at grade garden entrance and windows to the garden.
-Visitor amenities including dining and museum shop would be located at the new Visitor Center so as to enable a less encumbered restoration of the historic above grade public spaces of the Castle and to double the number of visitors accommodated from 1 million to 2 million annually.
+The Castle would continue to serve as the Visitor Center for the Smithsonian and a new visitor amenities and education center. would be constructed below-grade that would extend between the Castle basement and the Quadrangle Building.
+It would be accessed via a sloped Haupt Garden that provides for an at grade garden entrance and windows to the garden.
+Current visitor amenities including a cafe, museum shop, and restrooms would be located below-grade in the Castle so as to enable a less encumbered restoration of the historic above grade public spaces of the Castle and to double the number of visitors accommodated from 1 million to 2 million annually.
 The amount of space for Smithsonian Associates and other educational programs would similarly significantly increase and would be housed in the Visitor Center as well as at the north end of the reconfigured Quadrangle building.
-Importantly, the visitor center and education spaces would be adjacent and connected and would provide the Smithsonian with a location that includes a central large assembly space with adjacent smaller rooms for breakout sessions, a requirement for many conferences.
+Importantly, the visitor amenities and education spaces would be adjacent and connected and would provide the Smithsonian with a location that includes a central large assembly space with adjacent smaller rooms for breakout sessions, a requirement for many conferences.
 This would significantly improve the Smithsonian's ability to host scientific meetings and similar gatherings as there are no comparable venues currently.

 Alternative D reconfigures the Quadrangle Building to better meet the program needs of the Sackler Gallery and NMAfA and the Smithsonian education programs currently housed there.
 A key priority for the museums is the location of their entrances closer to the Castle Visitor Center and the National Mall, providing better visitor access as well as benefitting from the ability to share direct access to amenities including the new assembly and education spaces in the Visitor Center.
 The museums currently are adjacent but separated with little ability to share space and activities and circulate between them.
+A

 Alternative D would provide greater connectivity between the museums, supporting the increasingly pan-Institutional emphasis in Smithsonian programming and research.
 This alternative would provide the ability for each museum to expand both galleries and back of house spaces while maintaining required separations between public space and collections processing and storage space.
-The roof of the building would include a substantially reconfigured and expanded Haupt Garden with direct access to the Visitor Center amenities and education spaces and improved ability to host educational programs and events in the garden.
+The roof of the building would include a substantially reconfigured and expanded Haupt Garden with direct access to the Visitor Center, amenities and education spaces and improved ability to host educational programs and events in the garden.